top of page

 That is one reason so many people begin as sole traders and only change later if the business grows.

-If you are weighing up your next step, our Small Business Accounting Services can support you as your business becomes more established.
+If I am weighing up my next step, our Small Business Accounting Services can support me as my business becomes more established.

 A company often becomes more attractive when: